 We ask all visitors to respect our cashless and paperless system.

 You will find answers to a lot of frequently asked questions here.
 If you need further information, please call our box office.

-The box office is open 10am - 4pm daily (and until 7.30pm when there is an evening performance).
+The box office is open 10am - 4pm daily.